cisco/mindmeld/source/blueprints/banking.rst

 10. Using the Question Answerer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :doc:`Question Answerer <../userguide/kb>` component in MindMeld is mainly used within dialogue state handlers for retrieving information from the knowledge base.
-Since the banking assistant has no knowledge base, no question answerer is not needed.
+Since the banking assistant has no knowledge base, question answerer is not needed.

 11. Testing and Deployment